metal-stack/gardener-extension-csi-driver-lvm/docs/migration.md

     2. default storage class (not supported yet -> see default storage class of `gardener-extension-provider-metal`)
 7. create new pvcs
 8. create new pod with old and new pvcs and test

-### Migration

-To achieve this behaviour for csi-lvm, provided by [gardener-extension-provider-metal](https://github.com/metal-stack/gardener-extension-provider-metal/tree/master), we need to add the following workflow:

-1. Add a feature gate to `gardener-extension-provider-metal` to disable csi-lvm.
-2. When deploying `gardener-extension-csi-driver-lvm`, stop reconciliation if old provisioner is still available.